Biology – Health Sciences

 Clubs and Organizations

 The Science Club of Barton College promotes interest in science to the greater Barton community and provides social and volunteer opportunities for all science students.
-The Science Club sponsors campus speakers and visits from graduate and health profession schools admissions counselors as well as dinners and trips.
+The Science Club sponsors campus speakers, visits from graduate and health professions schools’ admissions counselors, dinners, and field trips.